-This honey is exclusively found in the hives of the Himalayan cliff bee (apis dorsata laboriosa).
-This flying insect is the largest bee in the world at just over 3cm long and only nests in altitudes between 2500 and 3000 meters (8,200 and 9,800 feet).
-They like to build their nests under the overhangs on the south-western faces of vertical cliffs.
+Different from the honeys found in North America, this honey is exclusively found in Himalayan cliffs.
+Here, the largest bees in the world, the Himalayan cliff bee (apis dorsata laboriosa), locate their hives.
+In fact, this flying insect measures at just over 3 cm long and only nests in altitudes between 2500 and 3000 meters (8,200 and 9,800 feet).
+Further, they like to build their nests under the overhangs on the south-western faces of vertical cliffs.

-Many Rhododendron species contain grayanotoxins which are poisonous to humans.
-Although less toxic in honey form, they still produce some interesting results.
+Well, many Rhododendron species contain grayanotoxins which are poisonous to humans.
+These toxins appear in minimal quantities in the honey.
+But although less toxic in honey form, they still produce some interesting results.

 ‘Mad honey’ is known to be a powerful hallucinogen and recreational drug as well as being ascribed many medicinal features.
 The honey is thought to be effective in treating everything from hypertension and diabetes to poor sexual performance, when taken in small doses.
 (The Mind Unleashed)